ossuminc/riddl/doc/src/hugo/content/language/hierarchy/domain/context/entity/handler.md

 }
 ```
 Notes:
 * `Path.To.Context.ThingThatHappend` is known as a
   [path identifier](../../../../hierarchy#Path_Identifiers).

 ## Query Handler

-A query handler associates a query message to the result message that the query returns along
+A query handler associates a query message to the result message that the query returns along with
-with the SQL statement that yields the result set.
+the SQL statement that yields the result set.

 ```riddl
 type JustGetIt = query { id: Id(AnEntity) }
 type JustGotIt = response { id: Id(AnEntity), count: Integer }
 on query JustGetIt return JustGotIt from "SELECT id, count FROM AnEntity WHERE id = %id"
 ```

+## Defining Multiple Handlers

+An entity can make use of multiple handlers so that the behavior of and entity can be changed.
+There
+can be only one handler active at any moment, but an entity can change which handler is active in
+response to any message.
+This ability permits a set of handlers to model a finite state machine
+where each handler is a state and each on clause is a transition.
+When a handler is active, any
+messages received that are not explicitly defined by the handler will simply be ignored.